dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ![](img/component-prefer-stateless.jpg){: .fancy .medium }

 Question: do we think that the eslint airbnb rules insist that since the component currently is stateless we should change it?
 Or do we disable the rule because we feel that generally we'd like to flexibility to not be yelled at about this?
 If you click the [link next to the error](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-stateless-function.md) you can see the justification.
 You should feel free to disable certain rules if you disagree with them.
-In this particular case we're going to add in some class specific things soon enough.
+In this particular case we're going to add in some class specific things soon enough, so let's keep going first.

 ## Events in React